ibm-cloud-docs/Cloudant/api/design_documents.md

 `oldDoc`  | The version of the document currently in the database, or `null` if none exists.
 `secObj`  | The [security object](/docs/Cloudant?topic=cloudant-authorization#viewing-permissions) for the database.
 `userCtx` | Context regarding the currently authenticated user, such as `name` and `roles`.
+{: caption="Table 10.
+Arguments for the update validator" caption-side="top"}

 Update validators do not apply when a design document is updated by an admin user.
 This practice ensures that admins can never accidentally lock themselves out.
 {: tip}